 Ways to use Bokashi Tea #2: Compost Enhancer

 Over and above adding your bokashi tea directly to your plants and lawn, you can also use it as a compost enhancer by pouring it directly onto your compost pile.
-The microbes and bacteria will help to speed up the composting process of your garden waste.
+The microbes and beneficial bacteria will help to speed up the composting process of your garden waste.
 The tea also adds moisture to your compost pile, if required.
-Again, always be sure to use fresh bokashi tea.

 Ways to use Bokashi Tea #3: Weed Killer